portxchange/developer-documentation/receiving-data/ship/ship-api.md

 The URL contains :

 - `ship_id` - the imo or mmsi of the ship for which the current visit details are requested **required**.
-- `port` - the optional port parameter.
+- `port` - the optional port query parameter.
 If provided it returns the current or upcoming visit for the given ship and port.

 Response for the successful request (HTTP CODE 200) will contain the ship metadata and visit details if visit is found for that day.
 The example for the success response is provided in [example](/resources/ship_success_response.json).